17 Sights in Pforzheim, Germany (with Map and Images)

 Show sight on map

-The Church of the Herz Jesus in Pforzheim in Baden-Württemberg is a Roman Catholic church, originally built in 1928/29 and rebuilt after the destruction of the war in 1948–1951.
-The church belongs to the Catholic Church of Pforzheim in the Dean of Pforzheim in the Erzdiocese of Freiburg.
+The Herz-Jesu-Kirche in Pforzheim, Baden-Württemberg, Germany, is a Roman Catholic church originally built in 1928–29 and rebuilt in 1948–1951 after being destroyed during the war.
+The church belongs to the Catholic parish of Pforzheim in the deanery of Pforzheim in the Archdiocese of Freiburg.

 Wikipedia: Herz-Jesu-Kirche (Pforzheim) (DE)